21-ways/21-ways.github.io/ch0-02-introduction.md

 A piece of machinery that is both simple and extremely complex at the same time.
 A living, breathing, cybernetic organism that is more than its parts.

+[^invention]: Some people argue that Bitcoin can also be understood as a discovery, but more on that later.

 I\'m convinced that Bitcoin will touch all of our lives at some point in the future, just like electricity did in the past and the internet does